Exabyte-io/materials-designer/README.md

 - remove updateIndex action when index is the same
 - show the total number of materials in set and the current index
 - fix fullscreen support
+- add ability to change lattice vectors in the 3D editor with a mouse
+- highlight atoms in the 3D editor that are selected in the basis editor (and vice versa)
+- add ability to drop files with material structural data in any format to the materials list, and convert them to ESSE Material instances.
+(ESSE JSON and POSCAR parsers already implemented in made.js)
+- save the state of Materials Designer (materials from redux store, visual settings) to share materials and visualization via URL link.

 ## Dependencies